chiomauche/CryptoClustering/README.md

 * Created a copy of the original data and add a new column with the predicted clusters.
 * Created a scatter plot using hvPlot as follows:
 Set the x-axis as "PC1" and the y-axis as "PC2".
-* Color the graph points with the labels found using K-means.
+* Colored the graph points with the labels found using K-means.
-* Add the "coin_id" column in the hover_cols parameter to identify the cryptocurrency represented by each data point.
+* Added the "coin_id" column in the hover_cols parameter to identify the cryptocurrency represented by each data point.

 ![Alt text](<Screenshot 2023-10-24 030322.png>)